 On July 17, 2014, the Supreme Court of Ohio handed down a merit decision in Transtar Elec., Inc. v.
 A.E.M.
 Elec.
 Servs.
-Corp., Slip Opinion No. 2014-Ohio-3095.
+Corp.,2014-Ohio-3095.
 In a 5-2 opinion authored by Justice Kennedy, the Court held that a contract for work performed by a subcontractor for a general contractor which contains a provision that payment by the project owner to the general contractor is a condition precedent to payment by the general contractor to the sub is a pay-if-paid provision.
 Such a provision clearly and unequivocally shows the intent of the parties to transfer the risk of the owner’s nonpayment from the general contractor to the subcontractor.
 Justice O’Neill dissented, for himself and Justice Pfeifer.
 The case was argued November 5, 2013.

 A.E.M was the general contractor on the construction of a swimming pool at a Holiday Inn.
 A.E.M. entered into a subcontract with Transtar to perform electrical work on the project.
 Transtar fully performed the work under the contract, and was paid $142,620.
 A.E.M. did not pay Transtar the remaining balance of $44,088 because A.E.M. contended the owner failed to pay it for Transtar’s work.

 Section 4 of the subcontracting agreement included this provision, which was in bold and in capital letters: “Receipt of payment by contractor from the owner for work performed by subcontractor is a condition precedent to payment by contractor to subcontractor for that work.”